SherryPlatform/MinLin.Kernel/ReadMe.md

 # Build Instructions

-Instructions for building an x86_64 WSL2 kernel with an Ubuntu distribution are as follows:
+Instructions for building an x86_64 MinLin.Kernel kernel with an Debian-based distribution are as follows:

 1. Install the build dependencies:
    `$ sudo apt install build-essential flex bison dwarves libssl-dev libelf-dev`
-2. Build the kernel using the WSL2 kernel configuration:
+2. Build the kernel using the MinLin.Kernel kernel configuration:
    `$ make KCONFIG_CONFIG=MinLin/config-MinLin.Kernel.NanaBox`
+   OR
+   `$ make KCONFIG_CONFIG=MinLin/config-MinLin.Kernel.NanaBox.Single`